ArthurDanjou/artchat/content/writings/rag-ai-agents.md

 LLMs work by predicting the next token (word or part of a word) based on the input they receive.
 This ability allows them to generate text, summarize documents, answer questions, and even carry on conversations that seem remarkably human.

 However, LLMs have their limitations.
-They can sometimes generate **hallucinations** (incorrect or fabricated information), and their knowledge is **static**, meaning they can become outdated as they don’t automatically update from the web.
+They can sometimes generate **hallucinations** (incorrect or fabricated information), and their knowledge is **static**, meaning they can become outdated as they don't automatically update from the web.

 ## 3 - Messages and Tokens